hguthrie/hguthrie/README.md

 - 🔭 I am exploring new opportunities.
 Visit my [GitHub Pages](https://hguthrie.github.io) for a summary of recent job roles.
 - 🌱 I am currently learning more about AI tools that help us set goals and manage our workload.
 - 👀 I enjoy being an SME, solving problems, and optimizing time and content.
 - ⚡ Fun fact: I love to read.
-Books expand my world and fuel my imagination.
-Right now, I am reading some old classics by Mark Twain, Agatha Christie, and Morley.
+I am currently reading _Executive Orders_, but _Ship of Gold_, _The Boats of Glen Carrig_, and _At the Back of the North Wind_ are in my reading queue.
-- 📫 You can reach me on LinkedIn.
+- 📫 I prefer to work in my office surrounded by books, writing tools, and my 🐩 sidekick.
+You can reach me on LinkedIn.

 <!--
 **hguthrie/hguthrie** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.